Two people standing side by side and giving each other a side hug.

 A native of Helena, Montana, ironically, Lisa has spent the majority of her adult life outside the state.
 She earned her bachelor’s degree in Fitness and Health Promotion from Brigham Young University in Provo, Utah.
 Lisa worked in Corporate Fitness for several years before expanding her horizons with the arrival of 3 boys and her role as a Navy spouse.
 Lisa and her family have lived throughout the country and overseas in Okinawa Japan.
 In each community, Lisa worked with youth in various capacities, including several years as a girls’ camp director.

 When the time was right, Lisa pursued her Master’s in Social Work from San Diego State University.
 As a mental health counselor, she has worked in outpatient psychiatry and other settings with a wide range of ages and challenges.
-In addition to her work at Spot to Talk, Lisa helps patients and families navigate end-of-life issues at Frontier Hospice.
+In addition to her work at Spot to Talk, Lisa helps patients and families navigate end-of-life issues at Enhabit Hospice.

 Mental Health Therapist